BassT23/Proxmox/docs/web-ui.md

 Jobs view shows the action, target, start time, result, exit code, and a link to the retained log.

+For a running non-interactive job or Check, choose **Live output**.
+This is a read-only terminal view: output is streamed while the job runs, and closing the browser does not stop the server-side job.
+The complete log remains available afterwards for viewing or download.

+Interactive update jobs can be opened with **Live terminal** when their transport supports interaction.
+This is a real terminal view with PTY output, ANSI/cursor handling, input, and terminal resizing.
+A browser disconnect does not end the job; the terminal can be attached again and existing output may be replayed.
+After completion the terminal remains open and shows **Job finished** or **Job failed**.
+In either case, existing output remains visible and the complete log can still be viewed or downloaded.
+Failed jobs disable further input, while Close remains available.

+On small displays the terminal uses a responsive, fullscreen-like layout.
+The mobile keybar provides **Esc**, **Tab**, arrow keys, and **Enter**. **Terminal Font Size** can be adjusted with the font controls and is saved per browser.

 ![Web UI jobs and logs](images/web-ui/jobs.png)

 ### Scheduler